Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 These data sets are all downloaded from Paituli and Helsinki Region Infoshare data and map services, the data itself is produced by numerous entities (National Land Survey, Helsinki Regional Transport and the City of Helsinki).
 You can also add the Helsinki_roads.shp layer later for visualization purposes.

 The shapefiles should now appear on the map canvas.
-Once you add the layers, the program should automatically change the project’s coordinate system to EPSG:3067, or more commonly known as the ETRS89-TM35FIN (Transverse-Mercator) coordinate reference system, which is the proposed system for spatial data in Finland.
+Once you add the layers, the program should automatically change the project’s coordinate system to EPSG:3067, or more commonly known as the ETRS89-TM35FIN (Transverse-Mercator) coordinate reference system, which is a system for projecting spatial data in Finland.

 For a start, take your time to move around and get acquainted with the basic tools in QGIS.
 Try panning around and zooming in and out in the map view.
 If your layers “get lost” by mistake when zooming, simply right click on the layer in the layers panel you want to retrieve and select *Zoom to layer*.